-The L TC continues to foster an inclusive and supportive workplace, recognizing that a diverse workplace draws upon, and respects the unique characteristics, capabilities, and experiences of each employee and that a diverse and inclusive workforce benefits individuals, the London Transit Commission and the community it serves.
+The LTC continues to foster an inclusive and supportive workplace, recognizing that a diverse workplace draws upon, and respects the unique characteristics, capabilities, and experiences of each employee and that a diverse and inclusive workforce benefits individuals, the LTC and the community it serves.

-Means the individual who brings a complaint against another individual for harassment or discrimination pursuant to this Policy.
+Complainant – the individual who brings a complaint against another individual for harassment or discrimination under the Policy.

-The individual against whom a Complaint is brought concerning allegations that the individual has breached this policy.
+Respondent – the individual against whom a complaint is brought concerning allegations that the individual has breached the Policy

-Includes all facilities and worksites, including vehicles and any other locations where the business of L TC is conducted by employees.
-Harassment and discrimination which occurs outside the workplace or hours of work but related to the work environment are also considered as workplace harassment.
+Workplace – Includes all facilities and worksites, including vehicles and any other locations where employees conduct the business of LTC.
+Harassment and discrimination which occur outside the workplace or hours of work but related to the work environment are also considered as workplace harassment.